AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

-On the one hand, AFL allows pixels with smaller $P_{t}$ to obtain higher gradient values for the same $\gamma$ compared with focal loss \cite{lin2017focal}.
-When faced with samples with significant differences in pixel difficulty distributions, the $\gamma_{\mathrm{d}}$ of ADA will be increased to overcome inadequate learning.
-Conversely, when facing samples with minor differences, $\gamma_{\mathrm{d}}$ can adopt a small value to overcome the over-learning of extremely hard pixels.
-On the other hand, based on the ADA, the $\mu $ of AGR allows the $\mathbb{\ell }_{\mathrm{afl}}$ to be balanced between ``Difficulty-equal'' and ``Difficulty-oriented'', which can increase the weight of low-confidence easy pixels, thus making the $\mathbb{\ell }_{\mathrm{afl}}$ notice the low-confidence easy pixels rather than focus more on extremely hard pixels, yields solving the gradient swamping problem of BCE-based loss.

-Such a conclusion can be corroborated in the visualization of Fig. \ref{fig:fig6}; the proposed ADA not only can make the model focus on low-confidence easy pixels but also can produce a larger margin compared to FL~\cite{lin2017focal} (left sub-figure in Fig.~\ref{fig:fig6}), which indicates that AFL can adjust the training strategy based on different sample distributions and learning situation.
-In addition, the ADA can not only make the model focus on low-confidence easy pixels but is also better at maintaining the stability of the model when using AGR directly on FL (right sub-figure in Fig.~\ref{fig:fig6}).
-This is reflected by the fact that the loss value of FL drifts more when AGR is used, while AFL does not.
+As shown in Fig.~\ref{fig:fig6}, ADA can not only make the $\mathbb{\ell }_{\mathrm{afl}}$ focus more on ambiguity pixels but also produce a larger margin compared to FL~\cite{lin2017focal}, which indicates that AFL can adjust the training strategy based on different sample distributions and learning situations.
+On the other hand, the AGR allows the $\mathbb{\ell }_{\mathrm{afl}}$ to be balanced between ``difficulty-equal'' and ``difficulty-oriented'', which can increase the weight of ambiguity pixels, yielding solving the gradient swamping.
+In addition, the ADA can not only make the model focus on ambiguous pixels but is also better at maintaining the stability of the model when using AGR directly on FL.
+This is reflected by the fact that the loss value of FL drifts more when AGR is used, while AFL does not in the right sub-figure of Fig.~\ref{fig:fig6}.

-Moreover, based on the previous theory, it can be easily obtained that when the values of $\mu $ and $\gamma_{\mathrm{d}}$ are 0, the proposed AFL is PL~\cite{leng2022polyloss}; when $\mu $, $\gamma_{\mathrm{a}}$ and $\alpha$ are 0, the proposed AFL is FL~\cite{lin2017focal}; when $\mu $, $\gamma_{\mathrm{d}}$ and $\alpha$ are 0, the AFL is BCE~\cite{yi2004automated}.
+Moreover, it can be easily obtained that when the values of $\mu $ and $\gamma_{\mathrm{d}}$ are $0$, the proposed AFL is equivalent to PL~\cite{leng2022polyloss}; when $\mu $, $\gamma_{\mathrm{a}}$, and $\alpha$ are $0$, AFL is equivalent to FL~\cite{lin2017focal}; when $\mu$, $\gamma_{\mathrm{d}}$, and $\alpha$ are $0$, AFL is equivalent to BCE~\cite{yi2004automated}.
 This flexible quality allows AFL to achieve higher accuracy when compared to other approaches.